Leopc1977/NotRAG/README.md

 1. Place your documents (plain text) in the datas/ folder.
 1. Update question in the script or modify to take user input.
+1. Ensure your LLM API client (client) is properly initialized.
 1. Run the script:
 ```bash
 python mini_rag.py